TaylorDesilets/K-Dimensional-Random-Response-Code/README.md

 - Computes mean squared error (MSE)
 - Computes coverage probability (CP)

-The results are then stored in a pandas data frame for further analysis.
+The results are then stored in a pandas data frame.

 ### Main Functions